The Ultimate Food Map of Europe

 13. Switzerland

-You really enjoy it in winter – it definitely warms you up.
+You really enjoy it in winter – it warms you up.
 We absolutely loved this Gourmet Tour in Zurich which includes cheese fondue.

 14. Belgium